clownix/cloonix/xdoc/index.rst

 Cloonix is a tool that helps in the creation of emulated networks made with virtual machines and emulated connections.

-Its first goal is an easy and visual use of complex open sources such as qemu-kvm and openvswitch through visual items that will be called **guitems** throughout this doc.
+Its first goal is an easy usage of complex open sources such as qemu-kvm and openvswitch through visual items that will be called **guitems** throughout this doc.

-Its second goal is to have people share network demonstrations based on cloonix, small scripts based on cloonix commands can be shared to display and reproduce complex network scenarios .
+Its second goal is to have people share network scripts of topology demonstrations based on cloonix, it makes reproduction of complex network scenarios easy.

 In a few words, cloonix is a AGPLv3 set of C software elements working together aiming at the coherent usage of multiple well known open